Buffalo Springs National Reserve: Flora

 There is a narrow band of riverine forest along the Ewaso Ngiro which includes Tana River Poplar, Doum Palm and magnificent specimens of Acacia elatior.

 Vegetation includes acacia tortilis woodland and large stretches of bushland dominated by Commiphora.

 In some areas lava rock is exposed, with scattered grass and shrubs.

 Other parts have alkaline grasslands with occasional springs and swamps.

 Here and there the "Desert Rose" (Adenium obesum) is found in the scrub, with bright pink blooms.

 The Salvadora persica (tooth-brush tree) shrub provides food to elephants, and its twigs are used as toothbrushes by the nomadic Samburu people.

 Fauna

-Wildlife include Grant's zebra and the endangered Grevy's Zebra.
+Wildlife includes Grant's zebra and the endangered Grévy's zebra.
 Other species of mammal include reticulated giraffe, the African bush elephant, oryx, gerenuk, African buffalo, lion, leopard, cheetah and hyena.
 Over 365 species of bird have been recorded in the reserve.
 The river is home to hippopotamuses and crocodiles.
 Somali ostriches are widespread within the national reserve.
 It is larger than the Masai ostrich's and is distinctive for their indigo legs and neck.